ShamsAziz03/ServLink/README.md

 # 🚀 ServLink — Your Smart Service Connection App

+### This is Software Graduation project in computer engineering department at An-Najah National University

 ServLink is a comprehensive **mobile-first ecosystem** designed to bridge the gap between customers and trusted local professionals.
 Whether it's home maintenance, cleaning, IT support, or tutoring, ServLink simplifies the entire process:

 **Search 🔍 → Book 📅 → Get the job done ⚡**